 Outline.
-We begin by describing the necessary background on the IceCube detector in Section 2.
+We begin by describing the background of the IceCube detector in Section 2.
 In Section 3, we describe the reconstruction pipeline including the prior IceCube software, then we discuss our work and its results.
 Section 4 describes our work on coincident event detection, and follows a parallel structure to Section 3.
 We describe how in this application, a simple heuristic approach is an improvement over the prior software.
-We close with a conclusion in Section 5.
+We concluded in Section 5.

-2. Background
+189 2.
+Background

-The IceCube detector is composed of 5160 optical detectors, each composed of a photomultiplier tube (PMT) and onboard digitizer[8].
-The PMTs are spread over 86 vertical strings arranged in a hexagonal shape, with a total instrumented volume of approximately a cubic kilometer.
+The IceCube detector is composed of 5,160 optical detectors, each composed of a photomultiplier tube (PMT) and onboard digitizer[8].
+The PMTs are spread over 86 vertical strings arranged in a hexagonal shape, with a total instrumented volume of approximately one cubic kilometer.
 The PMTs on a given string are separated vertically by 17 m, and the string-to-string separation is roughly 125 m.